Thousands flee as wildfires burn out of control in and around Los Angeles and homes are destroyed

 “By no stretch of the imagination are we out of the woods,” Newsom warned residents, saying the worst of the winds were expected between 10 p.m.
 Tuesday and 5 a.m.
 Wednesday.
 He declared a state of emergency.

-The fires were burning about 25 miles (40 kilometers) apart and it wasn’t known what started them.

-As of Tuesday evening, nearly 167,000 people were without power in Los Angeles county, according to the tracking website PowerOutage.us, due to the strong winds.
+As of Wednesday morning, more than 200,000 people were without power in Los Angeles County, according to the tracking website PowerOutage.us, due to the strong winds.

 Recent dry winds, including the notorious Santa Anas, have contributed to warmer-than-average temperatures in Southern California, where there’s been very little rain so far this season.
 Southern California hasn’t seen more than 0.1 inches (0.25 centimeters) of rain since early May.